1886 N167 Old Judge: A Closer Look At The First Baseball Card Set

 1886 N167 Collector Demand: High

-Given that the N167 set is widely regarded as the first true baseball card set, the high popularity for the set is not a major surprise.
-Given the scarcity however, completing the entire set might be nearly unattainable for even the wealthiest of collectors.
+Given that the N167 set is widely regarded as the first true baseball card set, its high popularity is not a major surprise.
+Given its scarcity, however, completing the entire set might be nearly unattainable for even the wealthiest of collectors.

-The set features twelve members of the New York Giants, while six of the twelve players are members of the Baseball Hall of Fame.
-Goodwin & Company, the manufacturer and owner of Old Judge cigarettes was based in Manhattan, hence the reason for only Giants players being featured in the set.
+The set features twelve members of the New York Giants, six of whom are members of the Baseball Hall of Fame.
+Goodwin & Company, the manufacturer and owner of Old Judge cigarettes, was based in Manhattan, hence the reason for only Giants players being featured in the set.

-In 1886, Goodwin and Co also issued similar cards for actresses, actors and boxers, but these cards don’t carry the same sort of demand as the baseball cards in the set.
-Below listed is a card of boxer Jack McAuliffe which sold at REA auctions back in 2009. (image courtesy REA)
+In 1886, Goodwin and Co. also issued similar cards for actresses, actors, and boxers, but these cards didn’t carry the same demand as the baseball cards in the set.
+Below is a card of boxer Jack McAuliffe, which was sold at REA auctions in 2009. (image courtesy REA)

 n167-mcauliffe